syncfusion-content/javascript-docs/js/Diagram/Commands.md

 {% include image.html url="/js/Diagram/Commands_images/Commands_img11.png" %}

-**Nudge** command are particularly useful for accurate placement of **Diagram** elements on the **Diagram** as it allows you to move by 1 pixel each time.
+`nudge` command are particularly useful for accurate placement of elements on the Diagram as it allows you to move by 1 pixel each time.

 ## FitToPage command

-**FitToPage** command helps to fit the Diagram content into the view with respect to either width, height or at the whole.
+`fitToPage` command helps to fit the Diagram content into the view with respect to either width, height or at the whole.

 <table>
 <tr>